kimvais/cryptography/docs/hazmat/primitives/symmetric-encryption.rst

     :param bytes key: The secret key, This must be kept secret.
 40 to 128 bits in length in increments of 8 bits.

+.. class:: SEED(key)

+    .. versionadded:: 0.4

+    SEED is a block cipher developed by the Korea Information Security Agency (KISA).
+It is defined in :rfc:`4269` and is used broadly throughout South Korean industry, but rarely found elsewhere.

+    :param bytes key: The secret key.
+This must be kept secret. ``128`` bits in length.

 Weak ciphers
 ------------